What is prostate cancer?

 - Age: Prostate cancer is most common in men over 65, but the likelihood of developing prostate cancer increases after age 50.

-- Race: African American men have a higher risk while Asian men have the lowest risk.
+- Race: African-American men have a higher risk, while Asian-American men have the lowest risk.

 - Family history: Men with a family history of prostate cancer have an increased risk of developing the cancer.
 The closer the relation, the higher your chances.

 - Obesity: Overweight and obese men are more likely to have prostate cancer than men of a healthier weight.

 Healthcare professionals and doctors differ in their thoughts about who should have regular PSA screenings.
 That’s because some men may have a falsely elevated test result and choose to have treatment that might not be necessary.
 It’s important to note that an increased PSA level isn’t always a sign of cancer.
 It can indicate an infection, inflammation, or prostate enlargement.
 Before undergoing a PSA test, you should consult with your doctor about your risks and make your decision accordingly.

 Men with prostate cancer have several treatment options.
 These include:

 - radical prostatectomy, which is the removal of the prostate gland